Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Give examples of any experience you have gained through volunteering or interning
+- Write down any relevant experience that you’ve gained by volunteering or interning

 References:

-- Make sure you have at least two references from a professional
+- Include at least two references from professionals

 Are Resume Letters identical to a CV?